polywrap/reimagined/README.md

           - Between wrappers
           - From app to wrapper
           - From wrapper to app
-          - Function object and function references
+          - Object and function references
       - State (optional)
       - Multiple classes per module
       - Class instantiation